DeveloperAspire/DeveloperAspire/README.md

 ### Hello there 👋

 My name is Franklin Okolie, a Software Developer specialized in using Go and JavaScript, Technical writer, and Open source contributor,and you can call me DeveloperAspire.
-I love building tools for developers, making open source contribution, [writing](https://hasnode.com)., I am also passionate about advocating and onboarding of beginners into the Tech space through providing learning resources, mentorship.
+I love building tools for developers, making open source contribution, [writing](https://hashnode.com/@Franklin86).I am also passionate about advocating and onboarding of beginners into the tech space through providing learning resources, mentorship.
 Currently I am contributing to                          [Layer5](https://github.com/layer5io).
 I love making new friends and connections.